julielee9067/ChatbotService/README.md

 Please read the word file in documents folder for detailed explanation about the website.
 Also, you can take a look at controllers and services to learn more about our backend services.

+# Contribution
+My contributions to this project include, but not limited to, grails-app/controllers, services, and views.

 # Java script code
 This code is used to deploy the Chatbot to the website.
 Note that this only works if the website is authenticated.